-If you hold a master’s degree, you may be interested in our Doctor of Philosophy (PhD) degree course in Historical Theology.
+If you hold a master’s degree, you may be interested in our Doctor of Philosophy (PhD) degree course in Biblical Studies or Historical Theology.

 We run this course in partnership with Puritan Reformed Theological Seminary (PRTS) in Grand Rapids, Michigan.
 In line with the ethos of PRTS, it combines academic rigour with biblical piety.
-It focuses on Reformation and Post-Reformation historical theology, while also requiring students to reflect on their personal spiritual formation and preaching ministry.
+It focuses on detailed research in the concentration, while also requiring students to reflect on their personal spiritual formation and preaching ministry.

 The course consists of 12 modules, followed by a thesis.
 Modules are taught by PRTS faculty and adjunct faculty, and some can be taken at London Seminary or online.

-We give students up to six years to complete the course, and typically it involves four visits to Michigan.
+We give students up to six years to complete the course, and typically it involves two visits to Michigan, at the beginning of your studies and then for the examination of the thesis.

 To complete the course, you will need to demonstrate proficiency in two research languages (Latin, German, French, Spanish, Portuguese, or Dutch).